Automatic language translation

 You can also talk to them about whether you want to leave the relationship or stay, or whether or not your man is the sort of bloke who would go to counselling himself – but counselling won’t work for you and your man if he doesn’t believe that what he is doing is wrong.
 Here are some support services you can call:

 The NSW Domestic Violence Line is free and open 24 hours a day, 7 days a week for women and people who identify as female.

 The trained counsellors understand the particular needs of Aboriginal women whether they live in the city or a rural or remote area.
 They know what you are going through and will listen and help without judging you.

 DV Line counsellors can help you find a place to go and arrange transport for you and your kids to get there.
 They will tell you about other services too and can even help you contact police or a lawyer if you want.

-If you are an Aboriginal man, DV line staff will refer you to services for men.
+If you are an Aboriginal man, NSW Domestic Violence Line staff will refer you to services for men.
 Or you can visit our page, I am a man experiencing domestic and family violence.